Benefits of Solar Panels

-Solar panels are becoming an increasingly common add-on to homes and other buildings.
+Solar panels are becoming an increasingly common add-on to buildings and other structures.
 In fact, Google says searches for the alternative energy source have grown 50% year over year.
-But what are they exactly, how do they work and what are the benefits of solar panels for your home and family?
+But what are they exactly, how do they work and what are the benefits of solar panels?

 What is Solar Energy?

-Simply put, solar energy (or solar power) uses devices to convert light from the sun into useable energy for your home and other items.
-These days, when we think of solar energy our minds go straight to the large solar panels many homeowners have installed on their roofs – but did you know solar technology has been in the works for over 100 years?
+Simply put, solar energy (or solar power) uses devices to convert light from the sun into useable energy.
+These days, when we think of solar energy our minds go straight to the large solar panels many people have installed on their roofs – but did you know solar technology has been in the works for over 100 years?

 It’s true!
 Over time, solar energy has evolved from equipment used to power steam engines to the calculators we use in classrooms, and now in solar panels that help people around the world save energy, reduce their expenses and rely less heavily on traditional power sources.